HauruShiro/CSGO-CONFIG/README.md

 ```
 - Start the Start Server.bat
 - A console will be pop, all of ur commands ( bot_kick etc...) need to be paste in this console. ( not in the game console )

+## INFO

+In the server console u can type :

+- status

+U will see the Private IP and Public IP, used to get connected.
+:warning: If u had some network cards careful, the IP display with STATUS command, can be wrong.